 If you eat nuts, stick to higher fat and lower carbohydrate nuts such as macadamias, walnuts, or pilis.
 Moreover, I wrote a guide about nuts on keto, where you can find all the information you need:

 8. Start Meditation

-Stress mobilizes energy, promotes blood sugar, insulin, and weight gain, even if you don’t eat.
-Therefore exercises like meditation, yoga, or regular exercise are useful routines to counteract stress.
+Stress mobilizes energy and promotes blood sugar, insulin, and weight gain, even if you don’t eat.
+Therefore, exercises like meditation, yoga, or regular exercise are helpful routines to counteract stress.

-Particularly meditation can help to calm your body down again.
-Accordingly, it can help to:
+Particularly, meditation can help to calm your body down again.
+Accordingly, it can profit to:

 - Reduce the release of stress hormones